mitjafelicijan/clutch/README.md

 There are some extensions available for Gnome that introduce tiling but none of them were up to par with proper tiling window manager like `dwm` or `i3`.

 This approach DOES NOT require `dwm` to be installed on your machine.
+All these dependencies will be downloaded and compiled automatically.

 # How?